 Feltham started investigating Nessie more than 24 years ago.

 “This is an explainable phenomena.
 There is something to be explained in Loch Ness.
 Looking at all the evidence, speaking to eyewitnesses, the most likely solution is a Wels catfish,” he told Sky News.
-The Wels catfish is a type of fish that can get 13 feet long, they can weigh several hundred pounds, and they can live for decades.
+The Wels catfish is a type of fish that can grow to be 13 feet long, weigh several hundred pounds, and live for decades.
 The fish isn’t native to the U.K.

 — Cosmopolitan (@Cosmopolitan) July 17, 2015

 “I have to be honest.
 I just don’t think that Nessie is a prehistoric monster,” Feltham added to the Times of London.
 “What a lot of people have reported seeing would fit in with the description of the catfish with its long curved back.”

 Feltham quit his job 24 years ago to work on hunting the Loch Ness monster full-time.

 “I certainly don’t regret the last 24 years,” Feltham said, according to Sky News, “I’m in my utopia living here on the shores of the loch.”